Durometer and Shore hardness scales are international standards for measuring the hardness of materials.

 To estimate a given material’s Shore hardness scale, the durometer’s needle will attempt to penetrate the material.
 The material’s hardness is determined by measuring its resistance to penetration and any resulting permanent indentation.
 The pressure of this penetration then activates the gauge on the device, giving a number reading between 0 and 100.

-Depending on the gauge’s number reading and the size of the durometer needle used, this measurement will fall under certain Shore hardness scales.
+Depending on the gauge’s number reading and the size of the durometer needle used, this result will fall under certain Shore hardness scales.

 What Are Shore Hardness Scales?